Magic City K9 works with Everglades Re Entry and Everglades Correctional Institute to provide our Miami and Florida

 Prior to entering the prison, every dog receives all of it’s vaccinations and is heart worm tested to ensure the dog is negative for any parasites, including heart worms.
 The dogs are on monthly heart guard, and receive veterinary care as needed.

 Should a dog become injured or ill we remove that animal so that our veterinarian at Sunset Animal Clinic can treat our Magic City K9.
 Each dog has their own crate, bowls, leash & collar while serving time at Everglades Re Entry Center.

 Magic City K9 is not tax supported.
-Our support comes strictly from donations and dog adoption fees!
-We charge a $350 adoption fee, which covers the costs we incur in selecting, vetting and feeding the dogs in our care.
+Our support comes strictly from private donations and our dog adoption fees.
+Our adoption fee includes the costs we incur in selecting, vetting and caring for our dogs.
 This is a minimum required fee.
 The adoption fee also covers a DNA test for some of our “mystery mutts.”

-We also encourage all applicants to create or promote additional fundraising to help save more dogs, and support more people when they adopt a Magic City K9.
+We also encourage our adopters to create or promote additional fundraising to help save more dogs, and support more people when they adopt a Magic City K9.